 The school district has a representative assigned to the Schenectady County Threat Assessment Team who cooperates and maintains communication with the county team for current threat cases.
-In August of 2024 a group of district administrators will attend Comprehensive School Threat Assessment Guidelines Training at Capital Region BOCES.
-Three administrators will take the more comprehensive Train the Trainer program and then guide implementation of the system throughout the district.
+In August of 2024 a group of district administrators attended Comprehensive School Threat Assessment Guidelines Training at Capital Region BOCES.
+Five took the more comprehensive Train the Trainer program and then guided implementation of the system throughout the district.